kserevena/wft-analyst-git-training/29th-aug/story.md

 But they were nice rays and really, they just wanted a hug

-and then they all died.
+and then they all died nastily.